Xqhare/horae/README.md

 As a hobby project, I don't think it's ready for production use.

+Horae is only as accurate as the UNIX time-stamp provided by the operating system.

 ## Motivation
 I wrote this library to remove the need for `chrono` or `time` for my time and date handling.
 One more library for my tech-stack.